JiangtaoXu93/mapReduce-HW03/README.md

 In KNeighborCalculateMapper, fetch books from HDFS, for words in each line, get the neighbors of each word, then according to letter scores, calculate the neighbor scores.
 So after mapper, we have <key, value>, at which key is word, value is the neighbor score of these key word.

-In KNeighborCalculateReducer, for each key, calculate the average of each key.
+In KNeighborCalculateReducer, for each key, save all the value and sort them, return the median.

 ##Step 4: Finish program